dexter-1/HTMLBootcamp2017/Lesson2.md

 You need to set the background color purple and the font white when you hover over!

 ## Animations
 To make our page more interesting, we will add some animations.
-For example, I want the boxes to slide in from the left and right when the page loads.
+For example, I want the boxes to bounce in from the left and right when the page loads.
 To do this, we first need to include this at the top of the `index.html` file:

 ```html
 <head>